Senyo A. Tetteh

 He has since progressed to Partner of the firm while developing into a highly skilled Designer and adaptable Contract Administrator with experience in overseeing building projects from start to finish.

-As Head Designer, Alexander played a key role in four (4) of STA’s successful architectural design competition entires; including the last three (3) competitions organized by the Architects Registration Council of Ghana.
+As Head Designer, Alexander played a key role in four (4) of STA’s successful architectural design competition entries; including the last three (3) competitions organized by the Architects Registration Council of Ghana.

 His strong strategic vision and ability to harness the strengths of a team and systems in order to achieve objectives have been an invaluable part of the firm’s recent success.